Comparison

 Your grandmother writes a heartfelt comment on the video of your vows.
 Twenty years from now, you read it again.
 Google Photos has no comment feature on shared albums.
 Wedding Memory's digital guestbook preserves these moments forever.

-Ready to Try Wedding Memory?
+Ready to try Wedding Memory?

 $299 one-time.
 Live in 2 minutes.
 No subscription.